Work in the collection: Jean Leppien, Geometric Abstraction, 1948, oil on canvas, 43.5 x 100 cm.

-Jean Leppien, first named Kurt Leppien, studied at the Bauhaus University in Dessau as a pupil Josef Albers, Wassily Kandinsky and Paul Klee.
+Jean Leppien, first called Kurt Leppien, studied at the Bauhaus University in Dessau as a student of Josef Albers, Wassily Kandinsky and Paul Klee.
 He emigrated to Paris in 1933 and interrupted his artistic work during the war years.
-Unfortunately, the works he had created until 1945 were lost or destroyed.
-It was only after the Second World War that he was able to begin his actual artistic career, which was influenced throughout his life by his first time in Dessau.
-Also influences of the École Paris can be found in his works, a direction to which many post-war artists belonged.
-His focus was on geometric abstract painting.
+Unfortunately, his works created up to 1945 were lost or destroyed.
+It was only after the Second World War that he was able to begin his actual artistic career, which was shaped throughout his life by his first time in Dessau.
+Influences from the Ècole Paris can also be found in his work, a direction that many post-war artists belonged to.
+His focus was on geometric-abstract painting.

 born 1911 in Lüneburg

 from 1929 studies at the Bauhaus Dessau with Josef Albers, Wassily Kandinsky and Paul Klee

 In 1931 he studied photography at the Itten School in Berlin

 Internment at the outbreak of war in 1939 , soldier in the Foreign Legion

 1940 Illegal living in southern France in Algeria and Morocco

 1944 arrested by the Gestapo together with his Jewish wife Suzanne

 1945 imprisonment in Kaisheim, was freed by US troops